Mingchao19960125/Weekly-process/README.md

       change start_time to datetime.now-timedelta(weeks=1)
 Dec 10,2019:

-      create lack_data.txt to store the problem files before the functions of check_format data and match_tele_raw run
+      create lack_data.txt to store the problem files before the modules of check_format data and match_tele_raw run